uvaai/ml2/_schedules/2 Spring 2025/index.md

 Wouter Vrielink (teacher)

-You can reach us at <minorai@mprog.nl> for any practical matters or other questions.
+You can reach us at <ai@proglab.nl> for any practical matters or other questions.

 ## Schedule

-The core schedule for this course, combined with Data Processing and Representations, is built around working with the material each weekday from 9 to 5.
-For this we have one room on the Science Park campus permanently reserved for minor AI students, namely **L0.11**, which provides enough space for all of you to work on campus full-time.
+The core schedule for this course, combined with Python for Data Processing, is built around working with the material each weekday from 9 to 5.
+For this we have one room on the Science Park campus permanently reserved for minor AI students, namely **L0.10**, which provides enough space for all of you to work on campus full-time.

 Most on-campus activities, including practical assistance, will generally be held in this room.
 There are some exceptions with activities that do not fit in the room, like the group seminars and the exam.
-The schedule for these group seminars can be found on Datanose [here](https://datanose.nl/#course[119467])
+The schedule for these group seminars can be found on Datanose [here](https://datanose.nl/#course[119468])

-The schedule for the practical assistance hours and quiz/lectures that will be held in L0.11 can be found in the "Asking Questions" section below.
+The schedule for the practical assistance hours that will be held in L0.10 can be found in the "Asking Questions" section below.

 ### Deadlines and daily schedules